lachrist/aran/README.md

 The best way to get familiar with Aran is by toying with its [demo page](http://rawgit.com/lachrist/aran/master/demo/index.html) built with [Otiluke](https://github.com/lachrist/otiluke).
 The 'transpile' editor expects a script exporting an instrumentation function.
 The monolithic program to instrument can be typed into the 'main' editor.
-Note that [Otiluke](https://github.com/lachrist/otiluke) provide a separate log chanel
+Note that [Otiluke](https://github.com/lachrist/otiluke) provide a dedicated log channel into the option argument.

 <img src="readme/demo.png" align="center" alt="demo-screenshot" title="Aran's demonstration page"/>